hclivess/Bismuth_PoT/README.md

 Bismuth Proof of Transaction reference repository
 =======

+Warning: This version of the software is outdated and contains serious security flaws that can be exploited at will to take down the blockchain or communication between nodes in multiple ways.
+Think twice before running it, it is meant for inspiration and rewriting only.

 Bismuth and Clarity are currently switching to a traditional Proof of Work algorithm, the development can be followed here: https://github.com/hclivess/Bismuth

 Whitepaper: